cltl/nafparserpy/docs/USAGE.md

 The resulting objects are decoupled from the underlying `lxml` tree: the user is responsible for creating and handling NAF objects, while the parser handles tree manipulation.

+The parser converts `lxml` etree elements to convenience classes with `object()` methods, and back from convenience objects to etree elements with `node()` methods.
+While the parser mostly exposes convenience objects, it is also possible to access the underlying `lxml` tree through the `tree` and `root` attributes of the `NafParser` class.

 ## NAF version and DTD
-The currently supported NAF version is [3.3](https://github.com/cltl/NAF-4-Development/blob/master/resources/dtd/naf_v3.3.dtd).
+The currently supported NAF version is [3.3.1](https://github.com/cltl/NAF-4-Development/blob/master/resources/dtd/naf_v3.3.1.dtd).
 Layer and element classes follow closely the NAF DTD:

-* compulsory NAF attributes appear as fields (object attributes)
+* XML attributes appear as attributes in NAF objects
+  * optional attributes are optional for the constructor too
-* NAF subelements appear as fields of the corresponding class
+* XML subelements also appear as attributes of the corresponding class
-* all attributes (compulsory and optional) appear in an `attrs` dict attribute
+* With a few exceptions, attributes and elements have the same name in the NAF classes.

 See [NAF-4-Development](https://github.com/cltl/NAF-4-Development/) for more information on NAF.